jdavredbeard/jira-graph-viz/README.md

 jira-graph-viz is a flask app that provides a force directed graph visualization of jira ticket data built in d3.
+It is served with gunicorn and has a multi-threaded backend to get large queries from the jira api faster.

 Visit the app at http://jira-graph-viz-automation.apps.els-ols.com/